skills/introduction-to-git/.github/steps/5-step.md

 ## Step 5: Working with Branches

 With our game now tracked, we know it is easy to return to a working version.
-With that confidence, le'ts work on a new feature.

-> Does it feel nice to not need to copy the entire project folder as a backup "just in case".
+And since we can see the exact changes we are committing to history, we know nothing unrelated will be included.

+But now, that brings up more questions! 😱

+"How do I prevent a messy history?"

+"How do I avoid non-working versions in the history from incomplete work?"

+"What if I need to work on multiple features/fixes at the same time?"

 ### 📖 Theory: Understanding Branches

-Branches in Git are lightweight pointers (or labels) to commits.
+Branches in Git are lightweight pointers (like labels) to specific commits.
 This allows working on a dependent version without influencing the original, something great for parallel feature development and collaboration.

 Key Concepts:

-- **`main` Branch**: Usually the trusted working version. (historically called `master`)
+- **`main` Branch**: Usually the trusted working version, and the first branch. (historically called `master`)
 - **Feature Branch**: A safe isolated space to develop without affecting the trusted version.
 - **Merging**: Combining changes from different branches.